 The truths about networking are counterintuitive, but powerful.

 “I’ve built my network by giving,” personal-branding expert Leonard Kim says.
 “When I first started writing, my only intent was to make sure others would never have to experience any of the hardships I experienced.
-Sol’s philosophy of giving has driven true change to philanthropic missions and a sense of community within his network.”
+Sol’s philosophy of giving has driven genuine change to philanthropic missions and a sense of community within his network.”

 Still, it never hurts to serve up something sweet, as well.